myllo/owserverusb/README.md

 As of 26 Nov 2022:

-THIS DOES NOT WORK YET AS INTENDED, BUT IS A WORK IN PROGRESS.
+THIS DOES NOT WORK YET AT ALL, IT IS A WORK IN PROGRESS.
 DO NOT TRY TO USE THIS, WON'T WORK.
-No warranties of any kind.
+When the first tests are succesful, this page will be updated.
+Most likely not before some months into year 2023.

 Development process will be slow, as my RaspberryPi 4 for development purposes seems to be permanently stuck in the allocation queue caused by global  chip shortage and has not arrived yet.
 Thus I will have to use my production unit for development, and there is a very limited time window I can take it off from regulating heating of my house.